YomikoR/VapourSynth-ICCConvert/README.md

     - Relative Colorimetric: perceptual.
     - Saturation: perceptual.
     - Absolute Colorimetric: relative colorimetric intent, with undoing of chromatic adaptation.

- - `gamut_warning` is the flag for out-of-gamut warning.
-A certain color will fill the overflowing region.
-Default off.

  - `black_point_compensation` is the flag for what it tells.
 Default off.